OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:25

-For God's foolishness is wiser than human wisdom, and God's weakness is stronger than human strength.
+For what seems foolish in God is wiser than human wisdom, and what seems weak in God is stronger than human strength.

 ## 1 Corinthians 1:26